junxit/us-congress-bills-111/metadata.md

 - 2010-09-27 — Senate amendment agreed to: Amendment SA 4666 agreed to in Senate by Unanimous Consent.
 - 2010-09-27 — Senate amendment proposed (on the floor): Amendment SA 4666 proposed by Senator Casey for Senator Murkowski.(consideration: CR S7559-7560; text: CR S7559-7560)
 - 2010-09-27 — Senate amendment submitted
+- 2010-09-28 — Message on Senate action sent to the House.
+- 2010-09-28 — Received in the House.
+- 2010-09-28 — Referred to the House Committee on Natural Resources.